Rochester Community Sports Complex Stadium: Naming rights

 Naming rights to the park were purchased by PAETEC Communications, a local telecommunications company, in 2004 for a reported total of $23 million over 12 years.
 When the club changed ownership, the agreement was voided at the end of the 2008 season.

 The stadium then became known as Rochester Rhinos Stadium.
 In mid-2009, the team had a raffle to determine the naming rights for the stadium.
 For each $1,000 an individual, group, company, or other entity paid to the Rhinos, they were given one chance to win the right to name the stadium.
 On May 30, 2009, the night of the Rhinos' 2009 home opener, Marina Auto Group, a Webster-based automobile dealership group, won the raffle.
 The Marina Auto name was retained through 2010 under a traditional naming rights agreement.

 On February 10, 2011, it was announced that the new name of the stadium would be Sahlen's Stadium after the deal with Marina Auto expired.
 This was part of a five-year naming rights agreement with Sahlen's Packing Company, Inc. of Buffalo, New York, with an option to renew the agreement for another five years.
-The cost of the agreement was not released, but was estimated at about $2 million.
+The cost of the agreement was not released, but was estimated at $2 million.
 In October 2015, the stadium operators announced that they would not exercise the option to continue the existing naming agreement with Sahlen's, but would instead seek a new agreement.
 In the interim, the stadium reverted to being known as Rochester Rhinos Stadium.
 On January 24, 2017, Capelli Sport entered a corporate partnership with the Rhinos and the stadium was renamed Capelli Sport Stadium.

 Marina Auto Group entered into a new naming rights deal in 2018, reverting the name of the stadium back to Marina Auto Stadium.
 Without a regular tenant from 2019 the facility became known as "the downtown soccer stadium" as part of the City of Rochester's Community Sports Complex.

 Events

 The Rochester Rhinos and Rochester Rhinos Women soccer teams of the USL First Division and USL W-League, respectively, and the Rochester Rattlers of Major League Lacrosse moved to the facility in 2006.
 The Rattlers were dissolved following the 2008 MLL season but returned for the 2011 MLL season.
 The Rochester Rhinos Women dissolved and were replaced by the Rochester Ravens in 2009; the Ravens were replaced by the Western New York Flash in 2011.
-The Flash then played matches in the stadium until they were purchased in January 2017 and moved to Cary, North Carolina.
+The Flash then played matches in the stadium, including the 2013 NWSL championship match, until they were purchased in January 2017 and moved to Cary, North Carolina.

 PAETEC Park hosted Major League Lacrosse championship weekend in 2007.

 On June 5, 2010, the stadium was the site of the first outdoor game in Indoor Football League history as the Rochester Raiders faced off against the Chicago Slaughter.

 The Drum Corps Associates drum corps championships were held at the stadium each Labor Day weekend from 2006–2011.
 The championships returned to Rochester from 2014–2017 and also for the 2022 and 2023 seasons.